 The CSM identified parameters of potential concern (POPCs), following guidance from BC ENV (2019b), as all parameters with baseline or predicted concentrations exceeding or approaching an applicable water quality guideline (i.e., concentrations of more than 80% of the applicable guideline).
-A POC was then identified from the POPC list as a parameter that had a baseline or predicted concentration higher than an applicable water quality guideline for a receptor of concern.
+A POC was then identified from the POPC list as a parameter that had, as a result of the Project, a predicted concentration higher than an applicable water quality guideline for a receptor of concern and higher than the range of existing concentrations.